getsentry/symbolicator/docs/advanced/symbol-server-compatibility.md

 `fo/foo.exe/542D5742000f2000/foo.exe`.
 Note that symbolicator does not probe for the `index2.txt` file.
 You need to be explicit in configuring it.

-Symbol bundles are only supported for PE/PDB files with the following format:
+Source bundles are only supported for PE/PDB files with the following format:

 - **Source bundle**: `<debug_name>/<Signature><Age>/<debug_name>.src.zip`